St. Elizabeth High School (Delaware)

 St. Elizabeth High School is a coeducational Catholic high school in Wilmington, Delaware.
 It is part of the Roman Catholic Diocese of Wilmington.
-It was founded in 1940 by James M. Grant.
+The St. Elizabeth school was founded in 1908 while the high school was founded in 1940 by James M. Grant.

 Originally, the school was staffed by sisters of the Benedictine order.
 St. Elizabeth High School shares many facilities with the St. Elizabeth Elementary School and receives a good share of its high school enrollment from the elementary school graduates.
 The school colors are maroon and gold.